Jakobovski/AP-Fly/docs/getting_started.md

 // Strips all AP-Fly methods and properties and returns a plain JS object. newUser.plain();

 // Refresh a resource with the latest data from the server.
-This will overwrite any properties on the object.
+This will overwrite any properties on the resource.
 $scope.user.refresh();
 ```